shiftcode/dynamo-easy/README.md

             })
             .do(user => this.logger.debug('withValidSession :: we got new valid session', user))
         }
-      })
+      }),
-      .map((value: boolean | CognitoUser) => {
+      map((value: boolean | CognitoUser) => {
         return
       })
+    )
   }
 ```

 ## Expressions ([AWS Doc](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Expressions.html))
-By default we create a substitution placeholder for all the attributes, just to not implement a [blacklist](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/ReservedWords.html) with reserved words in the context of aws dynamodb.
+By default we create a substitution placeholder for all the attributes (stored in AttributeExpressionNames), just to not implement a [blacklist](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/ReservedWords.html) with reserved words in the context of aws dynamodb.

 attributename: age